 2012 – Cathy Milne, APRN, MSN, CWOCN; Allen Sawyer, PT; and Valerie Sullivan, PT, MS, CWS

-Cathy, Allen and Valerie are awarded this honor for their work on the on the AAWC Quality of Care Task Force.
-These individuals define collaboration and interdisciplinary cooperation.
-They provide a unique perspective during discussions, with the only intent being to provide the highest quality work product.
+Cathy, Allen and Valerie were awarded this honor for their work on the AAWC Quality of Care Task Force.
+These individuals define collaboration and interprofessional cooperation.
+According to Co-chair Tim Paine who won this award in 2006, these members “provide a unique perspective during discussions, with the only intent being to provide the highest quality product.
 Discussions are focused, respectful and very productive.
-They are a pleasure and a treasure for those of us fortunate enough to know and work with them.
+They are a pleasure and a treasure for those of us fortunate enough to know and work with them.”

 2010 – Peggy Dotson, RN, BS